 TYPES OF EQUITY

-- Brand equity refers to the value that a brand adds to a product or service.
-It helps companies make their product distinguishable from the rest of the market.
-Built over several months or years, brand equity plays a vital role in the selling of a product.
-It provides the product or service with a strong competitive advantage and sustained success in the marketplace.
+Brand Equity is the value that a brand adds to a product or service, helping it stand out in the market.
+It plays a vital role in selling a product and provides a strong competitive advantage for sustained success.